PaNOSC-ViNYL/ase/doc/ase/db/db.rst

       - less than 3 hydrogen atoms
     * - Cu,H<3
       - contains copper and has less than 3 hydrogen atoms
+    * - H2O
+      - At least two hydrogens and at least one oxygen
+    * - formula=H2O
+      - Exactly two hydrogens and one oxygen
     * - v3
       - has 'v3' key
     * - abc=bla-bla